 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where emplectite typically forms.
+Look in hydrothermal veins country, the host setting where emplectite typically forms.
 If you start seeing bismuthinite, chalcopyrite, pyrite in float, you are in the right ground.
 Field specimens usually show a acicular or striated prismatic crystals, often in radial aggregates habit, so train your eye for that shape before scanning the outcrop.